 Have each person write down the name of a fictional character on a notecard.
 Shuffle them and then tape them to the back of each person.
-Everybody goes around and tries to guess who their name is asking yes or no questions.
+Everybody goes around and tries to guess who their name is by asking yes or no questions.

-If it's nice outside get the kids together and try to draw your favorite dinosaurs on the driveway.
-Roll up those pants or throw on a pair of leggings because this is definitely an activity for those who can sit on their heels for hours at a time (aka, anybody under the age of 21).
+If it's nice outside, get the kids together and try to draw your favorite dinosaurs on the driveway.
+Roll up those pants or throw on a pair of leggings because this is an activity for those who can sit on their heels for hours at a time (aka, anybody under the age of 21).